-Annex J: Management strategies are developed to protect High Conservation Values\ in Intact Forest Landscapes\ outside of core areas\.
+Annex J: Management strategies to be developed to protect High Conservation Values\ in Intact Forest Landscapes\ outside of core areas\ for Indicator 9.2.5.

-- Planning of a forest\ road network considering the presence of specific High Conservation Values\ in order to protect them; - Reduction of road density, particularly at the borders with neighbouring Protected Areas (PAs), with only priority roads constructed; - creation of buffer zones along the borders with neighbouring PAs (threshold = 1000 m from the external boundary of a PA); - Introduction of a maximum harvesting density (threshold = 3 trees/ha); - Introduction of a maximum harvesting diameter (threshold: 2m); - Rehabilitation of degraded haulage/skidding trails and log yards in the event of compaction and significant\ rutting; - Re-use of roads for the future rotations, unless this is impossible. - Limitation of road width and matching of the dimensions of the road network to the season and exploitable resource.
+- Taking into account the presence of specific High Conservation Values\ when planning the road network; - Reduction of road density of roads in Intact Forest Landscapes\, particularly at the borders with neighbouring Protected Areas (PAs) and maintaining a 1000-metre road-free buffer area along the borders with neighbouring PAs. - Introduction of a maximum harvesting density (threshold: 3 trees/hectare calculated on the scale\ of a 50-hectare plot); - Introduction of a maximum harvesting diameter (threshold 2 metres); - Rehabilitation of degraded skidding trails and log yards in the event of significant\ compaction or rutting; - Re-use of roads for future rotations, unless this is impossible; - Limitation of road width and matching of the dimensions of the road network to the season and exploitable resource.